 There are countless publications on caves, cave areas, show caves, tourism, and so forth, including websites.
 We do not own all, but we collect them and have a small library.
 We try to extract cave descriptions, location, and in the case of brochures open hours, fees and directions.
 To avoid copyright problems we never copy existing text, but collect the data, the facts in the sources, and then write our own summary.

 The drawbacks of this strategy are obvious: literature takes time to be published and so hard facts are often outdated, and websites are often of rather poor quality and thus incorrect.
-This is not a scientific publication, so we do not add references for anything we write, but we give literature and links we used.
+This is not a scientific publication, so we do not add references for anything we write, but we add the literature and links we used.

 Several people involved with this site like to travel, and when visiting a foreign country, try to visit some caves and mines.
 The material is converted into pages, the dates and fees on location are copied or photographed, and we add pictures to the pages.

 When we visit attractions we go unannounced and we do not identify ourselves.
 Not to identify ourselfes is important to get a valid impression from the view of the normal visitor.
 The resulting pages are first hand information, but again there are some nasty drawbacks.
 Those visits give only a single random sample, we may either get a guide who is poorly instructed, a seasonal employee or demotivated, or we might get an enthusiastic guide.
 We stood in front of closed doors, despite the sign telling the cave was open, and we were annoyed by mad BGFHs (Bastard Guide From Hell).
-And even the open hours and fees may be inaccurate, as many attractions give only the daily values, not how it changes over the year.
+And even the open hours and fees collected on location may be inaccurate, as many attractions give only the daily values, not how it changes over the year.

 And just if you wonder: all of us pay our journey, our cave ticket, and the tip for the guide from our own pocket.
 There is no funding, no sponsoring, no bribing, and no money earned.